solivehong/BigWangWebsite/docs/blog.md

 ---
-template: wallace/Blog.html
+template: wallace/blog.html
 title: Blog

 ---

-# this is a test  really
+# this is test

-asdanjkdnajndkankjdn